Optimus-ged/Optimus-ged/README.md

 <br>

-- A passionate Self-taught Mobile developer
+- A passionate Self-taught Mobile, bakckend and frontend developer
-- Currently learning Machine learning by Self
+- Currently learning tailwind css
 - I’m currently open for an Intern or a new job opportunity

 <br><br>